rizo/helix/README.md

     ace was not compiled with -opaque
 ```

 Helix is built to be used with js_of_ocaml, which itself works with OCaml's bytecode.
 The above warning suggests that Helix does not provide a native "cmx" file.
-This is expected, since Helix is built with dune's `byte` mode.
+This is expected since Helix is built with dune's `byte` mode.
 To resolve this issue, build your executables with `(modes js)` and your libraries with `(modes byte)`.
 See https://dune.readthedocs.io/en/stable/reference/dune/executable.html#linking-modes.